Isaiah 18 – Concerning Ethiopia

 Whose land the rivers divide.”

 a.
 Which is beyond the rivers of Ethiopia: In the days of Isaiah, Ethiopia was a major world power, ruling Egypt and a chief rival to Assyria.
-Since Judah was caught in the middle between this conflict, it might make sense for Judah to align herself with Ethiopia against Assyria.
+Since Judah was caught in the middle of this conflict, it might make sense for Judah to align herself with Ethiopia against Assyria.

 i.
 “In 715 B.C. an Ethiopian named Shabako gained control of Egypt as founder of the twenty-fifth dynasty.
 Ethiopian domination continued until 633 B.C. when a native Egyptian regained the throne.”
 (Wolf)